A few Sundays ago, I felt the need to travel.

 Having empathy in business affords us the chance to better understand our customer’s aspirations, their struggles, and curiosities.

 Walking in someone else’s shoes was the human thing for Netflix to have done.
-As it turns out, it was also the best thing they could have done for their business, too.
+As it turns out, it was also the best thing for business success, too.

-Trust and loyalty are two of the greatest assets for businesses in 2018.
+Trust and loyalty are two of the greatest assets for businesses.
 Perhaps compassion is ready to join the elite duo, as well.